-LEADER CONTRIBUTORS AIM Euroheat & Power Tilburg, Roeselare, Udine, Groningen, Gothenburg, CEMR & CELSIUS Project Position Statement (Better Regulation + Better Knowledge)
+LEADER CONTRIBUTORS AIM Euroheat & Power Tilburg, Roeselare, Udine, Groningen, Gothenburg, CEMR, Representatives of CELSIUS 2 Project Position Statement (Better Regulation + Better Knowledge)

 Currently, the EU produces more waste heat than the heat demand of its entire building stock.
-Thus, waste or secondary heat source could displace a significant amount of the primary energy demand in cities, and consequently form an essential component of a cost-effective energy transition.
+Thus, waste or secondary heat sources could displace a significant amount of the primary energy demand in cities, and consequently form an essential component of a cost-effective energy transition.

 To decarbonise and create greater resilience in district heat networks, these networks need to be able to easily recover a diverse range of waste or secondary heat sources within their city and its environs.
-This is essential as cities implement their long-term strategy for the decarbonisation and expansion of their heat networks.
+This is essential as cities implement their long-term strategy for the decarbonisation and expansion of their heat networks as part of their wider approach to decarbonising heat demand within their city.
 At present, this is difficult for a number of reasons.
-Firstly, due to the inconsistent implementation of relevant Directives, including the Renewable and Energy Efficiency Directives.
-Secondly, the accessibility and financial value of waste heat, to engage with and persuade the producers of waste heat to work with heat network operators to make their waste heat readily available to the heat network.
+Firstly, due to the inconsistent implementation of relevant EU Directives at a Member State level, including the Renewable and Energy Efficiency Directives.
+Secondly, the accessibility and financial value of waste heat mean it is difficult to engage with and persuade the producers of waste heat to work with heat network operators to make their waste heat readily available to the heat network.